ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/developer_tour.txt

-A "Security Domain" is defined by a policy key by a domain owner, say Salesforce, to protect  some set of programs that enforce policy using Confidential Computing.
+A "Security Domain" is defined by a policy key by a domain owner, say ServiceCo, to protect  some set of programs that enforce policy using Confidential Computing.

-1. Salesforce generates a policy key and a self signed cert.
+1. ServiceCo generates a policy key and a self signed cert.
 Private key is used by the certifier service.

 2. The policy cert is conceptually embedded in an application.
-In the Salesforce case, embedding the key in an application customized the application for Salesforce.
-Note that the application plus key is the unforgeable "measurement" of the Salesforce application and is reflected in the "quote" or "attestation that comes from the program.
+In the ServiceCo case, embedding the key in an application customized the application for ServiceCo.
+Note that the application plus key is the unforgeable "measurement" of the ServiceCo application and is reflected in the "quote" or "attestation that comes from the program.

-3. All the Salesforces apps (with key) are measured.
+3. All the ServiceCos apps (with key) are measured.

-4. Salesforce generates (using utilities) the policy for the domain.
+4. ServiceCo generates (using utilities) the policy for the domain.

 Here is an example of policy for an encrypted VM hosted by SEV: